Applying and Admissions

 - When will I find out if I've been accepted?

-The CED Summer Programs office will review applications on a rolling basis and welcomes early submissions.
+The CED Summer Programs office will review applications on a rolling basis.
+Since the program does reach capacity each summer, we recommend early submissions.
 Applications will be reviewed beginning in February.
 Admissions decisions are emailed within two weeks from the date the application is received.

 - I am not eligible for Disc*.
 Are there any other design programs offered by CED?